atulvarshneya/quantum-computing/qckt/README.md

 Convention for arguments for quantum gates API
 ---
-* All single qubit gates, such as, X, Y, Z, H, P, UROTk, RND, accept a list of qubits as argument, e.g., circuit.H([3,2,1]) applies hadamard gate to each of these qubits.
+* All single qubit gates, such as, X, Y, Z, H, P, UROTk, RND, accept a list of qubits as argument, e.g., circuit.H([3,2,1]) applies hadamard gate to each of these qubits individually.
 As a shortcut a single integer can also be provided as input argument to apply the gate to that sigle qubit.
-* parameterized quantum gates such as phase-rotation gate P, takes teh frst argument the phase value, and teh second argument is either a list of qubits or a singe qubit index, as mentioned above.
+* parameterized quantum gates such as phase-rotation gate P, takes the frst argument the phase value, and the second argument is either a list of qubits or a singe qubit index, as mentioned above.
 E.g., circuit.P(numpy.pi/4,[3,2,1,0]), circuit.P(numpy.pi,3), circuit.UROTk(4,[7,6,5,4])
+* Gates that inherently take variable number of qubits as arguments, such as QFT, inputs to those are provided as multiple input arguments, e.g., circuit.QFT(7,6,5,4,3,2,1,0).
+QFT also accepts a list of qubits as the one argument, e.g., circuit.QFT([i for i in range(8)])
 * All control gates take one or more control qubits as arguments.
 Among all the qubits provided as arguments the last one is the target qubit and all other preceding ones are control qubits.
 E.g., circuit.CX(ctrl1, ctrl2, ctrl3, target), circuit.CP(numpy.pi/8,control, target).
-* Gates that inherently take variable number of qubits as arguments, such as QFT, inputs to those are provided as multiple input arguments, e.g., circuit.QFT(7,6,5,4,3,2,1,0).
-As a shortcut, QFT also accepts a list of qubits as the one argument, e.g., circuit.QFT([i for i in range(8)])
+* Please note the following about control gates.
+GateUtils allow addition of a control qubit (MSB) to a gate.
+Note the original gate can be a multi-qubit gate.
+So it is more accurate to say that all control gates use as many MSBs as control qubits as is per their operation.

 A note about MSB - LSB ordering